yenbuilds/my-operating-principles/README.md

 - [INTP](yenbuilds-inspirational-intp.md)
 - [The Great Levelling](yenbuilds-inspirational-great-levelling.md)
 - [The Erosion of Gatekeeping](yenbuilds-inspirational-gatekeeping-erosion.md) (Using high school calculus as an example)
-- [Discourse and Exploration](yenbuilds-inspirational-discourse-and-exploration.md) Exploration requires no permission
+- [Discourse and Exploration](yenbuilds-inspirational-discourse-and-exploration.md) Asking "What is the point?" is the wrong question.
 ---

 ### Strategic (Structural Models, Invariants, Direction)